bvtterfly/lio/README.md

     public function setImagePath(string $imagePath);

     /**
-     * Set the options the optimizer should use.
+     * Sets the options the optimizer should use.
      *
      * @param array $options
      *